kazimmt/RVX-MMT-module/README.md

-# RVX-MMT-MODULE
+# RVX-MMT-MODULE-3
-This repo contains the required json's for the unofficial updater for RVX MMT Module
+This repo contains the required json's for the unofficial updater for RVX YouTube MMT Module-3